HumanCompatibleAI/overcooked_ai/README.md

 python testing/overcooked_test.py
 ```

-To check whether the humam_aware_rl is installed correctly, you can run the following script from the src/human_aware_rl directory
+To check whether the `humam_aware_rl` is installed correctly, you can run the following command from the `src/human_aware_rl` directory:

 ```
 $ ./run_tests.sh